- World Day to Combat Desertification 2019 concept note

 Since its adoption in 1994, UNCCD has contributed to the advancement of sustainable land management.
 Today, its 197 Parties implement the Convention under coordinated and results-oriented actions with clear targets to recover and restore degraded land.
 The end goal is to protect our land, from over-use and drought, so it can continue to provide us all with food, water and energy.

 There are clear evidences of recovery and restoration of degraded landscapes through sustainable land management (SLM) practices over these years.
-For example, over five million hectares of degraded land in the Sahel have been restored through a practice known as ‘farmer-managed natural regeneration’, producing additional half a million tons of grain each year.
+For example, over five million hectares of degraded land in the Sahel region have been restored through a practice known as ‘farmer-managed natural regeneration’, producing additional half a million tons of grain each year.
 Re-introduction of Agroforestry increased trees on farms worldwide, most notably in Brazil, Indonesia, China, and India.

 Still, much more needs to be done - and sooner rather than later.
 The current pressures on land are enormous and expected to continue growing.
 Nearly 170 countries continue to be affected by desertification, land degradation or drought.
 The recurrent and growing threats of forest fires, heatwaves, mass migrations, flash floods, sea-level rise and food and water insecurity are more evident.